MasaAladwan/jordan-road-network-analysis/README.md

 # Jordan Road Network Analysis

-This project analyzes Jordan's road network using Social Network Analysis (SNA) techniques to identify important intersections and understand traffic flow patterns.
+This project was done with [@Sara](https://github.com/Sa2002rah) to analyze Jordan’s road network using Social Network Analysis (SNA) techniques to identify important intersections and understand traffic flow patterns.
 ## Project Overview

 The analysis focuses on: